ArminEbrahimpour/subChie/README.md

-#A tool for finding subdomains of website
+## A tool for finding subdomains of website

-for running the tool you just can clone it and type :
+for running the tool you just can clone it and :

-go run subChie.go -h

-go to the directory and run:
+go to the directory and type:

 go run subChie.go -h